pandeussilvae/n8n-nodes-mcp-panda/README.md

 ## Credentials

-The MCP Client node supports two types of credentials to connect to an MCP server:
+The MCP Client node supports three types of credentials to connect to an MCP server:

 ### Command-line Based Transport (STDIO)